imranarshad/vibe_coding_template/README.md

 ---

-**Remember**: The goal is to create a sustainable development flow that works within LLM limitations while maximizing productivity and code quality.
+**Remember**: The goal is a sustainable development flow that works *with* an LLM's strengths while systematically overcoming its weaknesses.